| From

 terms affecting both parties of parents as well

+as children to a greater extent.
 The second part of the review on Parkinson's

 disease discussed the etiology and pathophysiology